 Booking of Recreational Facilities

-The infinity pool and SoFit at level 6 is open between 7am and 10pm.
+The infinity pool and SoFit at level 6 are open between 7am and 10pm.
 Prior booking is required for swimming pool and gym usage.
-Sofitel has implemented time blocks with user limits to allow both for social distancing and disinfection between each block.
-You have 45mins to exercise in the gym and 1hr 30mins to do your laps at the 30m long infinity pool.
+Sofitel has implemented time blocks with user limits to allow both social distancing and disinfection between each block.
+You have 45 mins to exercise in the gym and 1hr 30mins to do your laps at the 30m long infinity pool.
 On a brighter note, you don’t have to worry about the crowd!

 While staycation is still possible, they may never be the same again.
 Domestic tourism is the first facet of leisure tourism to recover.
-The hotel staff are ready to deliver a service of magnifique experience but it doesn’t feel like a 5-star hotel experience that I am expecting for.
+The hotel staff are ready to deliver a service of Magnifique experience, but it doesn’t feel like a 5-star hotel experience that I am expecting for.
 This is perhaps due to less human interaction and restrictions.
-Nevertheless, staycation is here to stay; to take a break from work from home and do absolutely nothing!
+Nevertheless, staycation is here to stay; to take a break from WFH and do absolutely nothing!

 Do check out The Hotel Experience Package for the Luxury Room from $338.99++

 9 Wallich Street, Singapore 078885

 +65 6428 5000

 Check In: 3:00 PM | Check Out: 12:00 PM